MIDDAG: Where Does Our News Go? Investigating Information Diffusion via Community-Level Information Pathways: Introduction

 \section{Introduction}

 The current information propagation ecosystem consisting of traditional news outlets and social media platforms allows for near real-time transmission of information concerning current events.
 The complexity of the multi-modal data contained in individual information pathway (IP) necessitates the development of novel approaches to analyze how information originally reported by traditional news outlets will spread across social media platforms, as well as the receptivity of the users engaging with this information.

-While there are many existing methods performing link prediction on social media networks \cite{lp-survey-social-networks,lp-survey1,lp-survey2, lp-survey3, lp-ego-structure}, recent works \cite{lighting, PredictingIPkdd} have investigated the prediction of links in information pathways.
-These works mainly focus on the pathway prediction task itself, it is hard to find works that visualize the information pathways and their forecasting results intuitively with comprehensive insights on motivating forces of information propagation such as user/community characteristics and discussion content.
+Many existing methods perform link prediction on social media networks~\cite{lp-survey-social-networks,lp-survey1,lp-survey2, lp-ego-structure} and IPs~\cite{lighting, PredictingIPkdd}.
+It is hard to find works that intuitively visualize the existing and forecasted IPs with comprehensive insights on motivating forces of information propagation, such as user/community characteristics and discussion content.